-Although investors looking for dividend funds often seek out the highest yields, there are other factors to consider for finding the best funds.
+You may think you want dividend funds with the highest yields, but other factors go into finding the best funds.

 Why Invest in Dividend Funds?